 Wallet Secure

 At purchases of $50 or more, a persistent banner with a progress ring appears to remind users to secure their wallet.
 If the user chooses to ignore it, the banner remains visible for a limited time, balancing security awareness with uninterrupted user flow.
-This design gently reinforces the importance of wallet protection without creating friction, allowing users to act on it at a convenient moment.

 Level 3- High-Stakes Security